-- you've already had a report from the same credit reporting agency in the last 12 months
+- you've already had a report from the same credit reporting agency in the past 12 months

 - you ask for your report to be sent to you sooner than 10 working days.
-There's usually no point paying, since it almost always takes (at least) weeks to fix it if there's an error.
+There's usually no point in doing this, as it almost always takes (at least) weeks to fix your report if there's an error.

 Charges must not be excessive (usually should be no more than administration and postage costs).